fntechgit/fnEvent/src/pages/custom-pages/registration.md

 **<br>How to Register:**

-1. Click this link: [Register now](https://2023ocpregional.fnvirtual.app/#registration=1).
+1. Click this link: [REGISTER NOW](https://2023ocpregional.fnvirtual.app/#registration=1).
 Follow the log in instructions to authenticate yourself (this lets us know who you are) and complete the registration process.

 **How to find your orders/tickets:**